 It's important to understand how the components work within a Fixed Index Annuity.
 Fixed Index Annuities are not an investment in the stock market or applicable indices.
 There are two main aspects that factor in to determining the Interest Credits, the Index Account (Crediting Method) option and the index itself.

 Crediting Methods

 Midland National offers several crediting methods that can be used to calculate Interest Credits, including:

+- Annual Point-to-Point

+- Monthly Point-to-Point

+- Biennial Point-to-Point

-- Annual Point-to-Point - Daily Average
+- Daily Average

+- Monthly Average